evanx/mpush-redis/README.md

 - failing the above, the SHA1 hash of the message as the `xid`

-We set a cross-referencing key for a subscriber service instance to lookup the message id:
+We set a cross-referencing key for a subscriber worker to lookup the message id:
 ```
 redis-cli hgetall demo:mpush:message:xid:12345
 1) "id"